khawarizmus/hijri-week-calendar-proposal/content.typ

 For instance, the Hijri (Islamic) date *Thursday, 15 Jumad II 1445* translates to the 6th day (Thursday) of the 23rd week in the year 1445.
 This date is formally expressed in the extended format as *1445-W23-6* and in the compact format as *1445W236*.

-== Disambiguating Hijri Year from Hijri-Week Year
+== Disambiguating Hijri Year from Hijri-Week Year <disambiguating-Hijri-Year-from-Hijri-Week-Year>

 In the context of date notation, it's essential to distinguish clearly between the Hijri year and the Hijri week year, as they represent different temporal frameworks.
 The convention for this distinction is as follows: